jnpacker/ocm-enhancements/enhancements/sig-architecture/64-placementStrategy/README.md

 	// +optional
 	DecisionGroupIndex int32 `json:"decisionGroupIndex"`

-	// Decision group label that is defined in the DecisionStrategy's DecisionGroup.
+	// Decision group name that is defined in the DecisionStrategy's DecisionGroup.
 	// +optional
-	DecisionGroupLabel string `json:"decisionGroupLabel"`
+	DecisionGroupName string `json:"decisionGroupName"`

 	// List of placement decisions names associated with the decision group
 	// +optional
-	PlacementDecisions []string `json:"placementDecisions"`
+	Decisions []string `json:"decisions"`

 	// Total number of clusters in the decision group.
 Clusters count is equal or less than the max number of clusters per decision group defined in the decision strategy.
 	// +kubebuilder:default:=0